 - To buy Bitcoins you need a so-called Bitcoin client (see: https://bitcoin.org/en/download).
 The digital coins are stored in a virtual Bitcoin Wallet (see: https://bitcoin.org/en/choose-your-wallet).
 This systematics allows to purchase Bitcoins at certain exchanges (https://bitcoin.org/en/getting-started).

 - The highest market price ever Bitcoin reached with 4,479.33 US-Dollar on August 17, 2017, which was a rapid development.
 Just at the beginning of August 2017 the digital currency cracked the 3,000 US-Dollar mark.
 After having achieved this, it went straight upwards.
 Technical innovations were responsible for the Bitcoin rally.
+Note: Due to the rapid development of the Bitcoin market and its high volatility this paragraph is by default constantly outdated.
+Please check to most recent numbers for Bitcoin course and market capitalization at Coinmarket cap.com (http://www.coinmarketcap.com).
 The first payment with Bitcoins is famous: A programmer in Florida paid 10,000 Bitcoins for 2 pizzas in 2010.
 With hindsight, the unfortunate guy probably mourns after a missed opportunity, since today the 10,000 Bitcoins represent a value of 35.173 Million Euro.

 - In April 2017 Japan granted Bitcoin the status of an official instrument of payment.
 By end of 2017 it shall be possible to pay in 300,000 shops in Japan with Bitcoin.
 Zurich was in 2014 the third city in Europe, where a money change machine for Bitcoins was located.
 The first money change machine of this kind was launched in Canada one year before.
 The municipality of Zug (Switzerland) was the first public authority in the world which started in 2016 to accept crypto currencies as instrument of payment.
 The respective pilot project has already been extended.